 What is an Electric Boiler?

-These boilers rely on electricity to generate heat, and they can be highly effective at warming a home or a home’s water supply.
+An electric boiler relies on electricity to generate heat, and they can be highly effective at warming a home or a home’s water supply.

 How an Electric Boiler Works